FerretDB/FerretDB/website/docs/diff.md

    - collection name must be valid UTF-8 characters;
 9. FerretDB offers the same validation rules for the `scale` parameter in both the `collStats` and `dbStats` commands.
    If an invalid `scale` value is provided in the `dbStats` command, the same error codes will be triggered as with the `collStats` command.
-10. FerretDB offers `debugError` command to return error for debugging.

 If you encounter some other difference in behavior, please [join our community](/#community) to report a problem.